Chelsea Houska Shares Rare ‘Toy Story’ Footage Of Son Watson In Woody Costume & Upside-Down Glasses

 #itzyritzypartner I'm obsessed!! ????????
 The first items of our collab are LIVE and available for pre-order!!
 Link in bio to shop the Chelsea + Cole Collection for Itzy Ritzy DIAPER BAGS and T-SHIRTS! ????
 Shoutout to the best team ever @coledeboer and @itzyritzy for making this a dream come true! #ChelseaAndColeForItzyRitzy #ChelseaAndCole #ItyRitzy #CC4IR

-Chelsea’s mindset seems to contrast those of some of her co-stars.
+Chelsea’s mindset seems to contrast those of some of her costars.
 Teen Mom 2 star Kailyn Lowry has Instagram accounts set up for all three of her children.
 Fans can check out Isaac, Lincoln, and Lux’s activities by following their accounts.
 Former Teen Mom OG member Farrah Abraham has done the same with her daughter Sophia’s Instagram.
-Chelsea, however, has opted out of the option, with what appears to be further caution from her rare posts.
+Chelsea, however, has opted out of that, with what appears to be further caution from her rare posts.
 Regardless, however, her account boasts a high following of 5.6 million.

 Chelsea shot to fame on MTV’s 16 and Pregnant before becoming a core member of Teen Mom 2.
-Her eldest daughter Aubree was fathered by ex-boyfriend Adam Lind, with the star welcoming two more children with husband Cole.
+Her eldest daughter, Aubree, was fathered by ex-boyfriend Adam Lind, with the star welcoming two more children with husband Cole.

 Fans wishing to see more of Chelsea should follow her Instagram.